morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
+Note: Single-state (no windows driver onboard, wifi only adapter.
-Note: This is a single-state adapter.
-The Windows driver is supplied on a small flash drive.
+Note: The Windows driver is supplied on a small flash drive.
 Note: This adapter uses the mt7921aun chipset.
 Note: This adapter does not use the standard Mediatek device ID (VID/PID).
 See below.
+Note: Oldest kernel that supports this adapter: 6.4
 Note: Oldest LTS kernel that supports this adapter: kernel 6.6
+Note: Recommended kernel: 6.6 or later
+Note: Supported interface modes with recommended kernel:
+		 * managed
+		 * AP
+		 * AP/VLAN
+		 * monitor
+		 * P2P-client
+		 * P2P-GO
 ```

 Amazon - 69 USD [NETGEAR Nighthawk WiFi 6E USB 3.0 Adapter (A8000) | AXE3000 Tri-Band Wireless](https://www.amazon.com/gp/product/B0B94R78N7)